 "Awareness programs" refer to programs, campaigns, or initiatives that increase audience knowledge of the issues of sexual assault, domestic violence, dating violence and stalking share information and resources to prevent interpersonal violence, promote safety, and reduce perpetration.
 These types of programs, which can include tabling and distribution of information, are offered to all students and employees to promote awareness of rape, domestic violence, dating violence, and stalking.
-Kaua'i CC's "PAU Violence Kaua'i" committee, whose mission is to promote the prevention, awareness, and understanding of violence through education both on campus and in the community, offers educational events and campaigns throughout the year.
+Kaua'i CC's "PAU Violence Kaua'i committee", whose mission is to promote the prevention, awareness, and understanding of violence through education both on campus and in the community, offers educational events and campaigns throughout the year.
 PAU Violence committee works to provide awareness and education that will create a culture of respect on campus by engaging students and members of the campus community in critical conversations about what we can all do to prevent interpersonal violence and intervene when it happens.

-Below are examples of some events & activities held in 2021-2022:
+Below are examples of some events & activities held in 2022-2023:

 - DV Awareness Clothesline Project

 - DV Awareness Clothesline Project Tabling

 - DV/SV awareness Uncover Your Voice Through Art

 - SV Awareness Chalk the Walk for SAAM

 - SV Awareness National Denim Day

 - SV Awareness Hunting Ground Screening

 - DV Awareness No More Campaign, and

 - SV/DV Awareness Doll Making Event

-- LBGTQ+ National Coming Out Day Kumu Hina presentation on māhū

-- TIX Awareness Tabling
+- TIX Awareness Tabling & Trainings